 Featuring an historic house dating to 1744 and barns dating to the mid-19th century, April Hill Education and Conservation Center serves as the headquarters for Greenagers as well as a resource for community gatherings and education.
 April Hill Farm is the primary stewardship enterprise on the nearly 100 acres comprising the property.
 Conserved in perpetuity, April Hill has nature trails, vegetable gardens, orchards, pastures and hayfields, and abuts the Appalachian Trail–linking it to the Berkshire-Taconic range and beyond.

 Greenagers participants learn the value of teamwork, collaboration, initiative and solid work ethics.
 They learn about community partnerships through collaborations with area nonprofits, businesses and organizations that both hire Greenagers and partner with Greenagers’ broader mission of youth and community engagement.
 We embrace the values of service and stewardship, and we support social and environmental progress in all of our work.

-Our work is funded through contracts with conservation clients, grants, and contributions from individuals and businesses.
+Our work is funded through contracts with conservation clients, private and government grants, and contributions from individuals and businesses.

 Greenagers is a Berkshire United Way Funded Partner.